georgestephanis/WordUp/README.md

 3. Select image files from the file picker
 4. Files upload automatically and URLs are copied to clipboard

-**Method 3: Automatic Screenshot Upload**
+**Method 3: Screenshot Upload**

 1. Take a screenshot using macOS screenshot tools (⌘⇧4, ⌘⇧5, etc.)
-2. WordUp automatically detects and uploads the screenshot
+2. Drag the screenshot file from Desktop/Screenshots folder to the menu bar icon
+3. Or use the "Upload Files..." button to select the screenshot
-3. Media URL is copied to your clipboard
+4. Media URL is copied to your clipboard

+_Note: Automatic screenshot detection is not available via macOS public APIs_

 ### Features